GlowstoneMC/docs/FAQ/index.rst

 **This error means that you've already got a server running on the port that you've configured.**

-More information can be found in the "Server Binding" subsection inside the `First Run`_ section.
+More information can be found in the :ref:`Server Binding` subsection inside the First Run section.

-.. _`First Run`: ../Getting_Started/first_run.html#bind-fail-error

 Unsupported major.minor version
 -------------------------------